eloymc98/BigDataCluster/README.md

 + Port: 7077
 + Extra: {"deploy-mode": "client"}

-Then you can run the etl_task DAG.
+Then you can run the etl_task DAG on Airflow UI.

 To stop all services run: